 With the Reimagine strategy, Jaguar is going back to the drawing board to work on more emotional and aspirational models that make a bold statement and stand out as truly unique in front of generic SUVs.
 By the mid-decade, JLR aims to make Jaguar an EV-only brand.
 Future Jaguar EVs, including the dramatic electric crossover McGovern hinted, will sit on an exclusive platform.
 To execute the Reimagine strategy, JLR will invest £2.5 billion (approx. $3.5 billion) annually.

-Proposed “jaw-dropping” Jaguar electric crossover to ride on a new platform
+Proposed “jaw-dropping” Jaguar electric crossover will ride on a new platform

-JLR is hunting for a platform partner for new Jaguars and on the decision to go for a partnership for Jaguar (EVs), Bollore explained:
+JLR was hunting for a platform partner for new Jaguars, and on the decision to go for a partnership for Jaguar (EVs), Bollore explained: